MA in Education (Educational Technology)

-- why the applicant wants to enter this particular program;
+- why the applicant wants to enter this particular program which would include:

 Minimum Units and Grade Requirement for the Degree

-Minimum cumulative GPA: 3.0; no units with a grade lower than "C" may apply toward the degree.
+- Minimum cumulative GPA: 3.0; no units with a grade lower than "B" may apply toward the degree

 General Advancement to Candidacy Procedures